-Fan out charts are designed to contact staff in the most efficient manner in the event of an emergency.
-There are a total of 5 fan charts, 1 for each department, viz.
+Fan out chart and lists are designed to contact staff in the most efficient manner in the event of an emergency (Refer to Appendix I: Organizational Fan Out Chart).
+There is a total of 5 fan out lists, one for each department, viz.
 Administration, Facility, Food Services, Nursing and Social Services.
-Each fan out chart contains names and phone numbers of staff in that department.
-All fan out charts are prepared and updated by the Human Resources Department twice a year
+Each fan out list contains names and phone numbers of staff in that department.
+All fan out lists are prepared and updated by the Human Resources Department twice a year.

-Department heads should keep a complete fan out chart of their respective departments.
-They will break down the fan out chart of her/his department according to contact responsibilities.
-S/he will put each section in a sealed envelope, sign and date, and give to the responsible staff to contact staff when fan out is initiated.
-Department heads will repeat the process when they receive updated fan out charts from the HR Department.
+Department heads should keep a complete fan out list of their respective departments.
+They will break down the fan out list of her/his department according to contact responsibilities.
+The fan out list will be put in a sealed envelope, signed and dated, and given to the responsible staff to contact staff when fan out is initiated.
+Department heads will repeat the process when they receive updated fan out lists.

-Caller's will initiate staff notification calls, advising each staff member to report to the on-site command centre as soon as possible.
+Callers as assigned will initiate staff notification calls, advising each staff member to report to the on-site command centre as soon as possible.